DataFire/Integrations/integrations/generated/azure_search/README.md

 ### Sku
 * Sku `object`: Defines the SKU of an Azure Search Service, which determines price tier and capacity limits.
-  * name `string` (values: free, basic, standard, standard2, standard3): The SKU of the Search service.
-Valid values include: 'free': Shared service. 'basic': Dedicated service with up to 3 replicas. 'standard': Dedicated service with up to 12 partitions and 12 replicas. 'standard2': Similar to standard, but with more capacity per search unit. 'standard3': Offers maximum capacity per search unit with up to 12 partitions and 12 replicas (or up to 3 partitions with more indexes if you also set the hostingMode property to 'highDensity').
+  * name `string` (values: free, basic, standard, standard2, standard3, storage_optimized_l1, storage_optimized_l2): The SKU of the Search service.
+Valid values include: 'free': Shared service. 'basic': Dedicated service with up to 3 replicas. 'standard': Dedicated service with up to 12 partitions and 12 replicas. 'standard2': Similar to standard, but with more capacity per search unit. 'standard3': The largest Standard offering with up to 12 partitions and 12 replicas (or up to 3 partitions with more indexes if you also set the hostingMode property to 'highDensity'). 'storage_optimized_l1': Supports 1TB per partition, up to 12 partitions. 'storage_optimized_l2': Supports 2TB per partition, up to 12 partitions.'